-You can hike very close to the gorge’s edge to take a peek into the smaller waterfalls that dot the rockface.
+You can hike close to the gorge’s edge to take a peek into the smaller waterfalls.

-Check out Litlanesfos waterfall, which is framed by fascinating basalt columns.
+Check out Litlanesfos waterfall, which is framed by basalt columns.

-A cozy accommodation in the area will be your home for the night.
+A cozy hotel in the area will be your home for the night.

 Day 4 – Lake Myvatn